-Investment in ATAC Resources Ltd. is irrevocably classified, at the Company's election, as subsequently measured at fair value through other comprehensive income.
+Investments in Cascadia Minerals Ltd. (formerly ATAC Resources Ltd.) and Hecla Mining Company are irrevocably classified, at the Company's election, as subsequently measured at fair value through other comprehensive income.
 Investment transactions are recognized on the trade date with transaction costs included in the underlying balance.
 Fair values are determined by reference to quoted market prices at the statement of financial position date.